 Crucial Ballistix 16GB

-Crucial is a bit more recognisable as a tech brand, and its RAM sticks might not be very interesting to look at, but they do an able job.
+Crucial is a bit more iconic as a tech brand, and its RAM sticks might not be very interesting to look at, but they do an able job.

 This is another 16GB set, so it's once more perfect for those looking at a mid-range build or upgrade, and it also won't break the bank.